 The program will provide an intellectually stimulating environment where small class size and a strong faculty of practicing orthodontic specialists, scientific investigators and educators unite to promote the scientific and humanitarian practice of orthodontics.
 The program strives to produce knowledgeable and compassionate practitioners who have the skills and desire for lifelong learning and who will play a leadership role in specialty governance, education, research, and community activity.
 A certificate in Orthodontics and a Master of Dental Science (MSD) degree will be awarded upon successful completion of the thirty-four (34) month program.
 Satisfactory completion of all program requirements will qualify the postgraduate student for examination and Diplomate certification by the American Board of Orthodontics.

-Recognizing the evolving nature of contemporary pediatric dental practice and the varied interests of residents, the program strives to provide a full range of clinical experiences in pediatric dental care.
-The resident is assured of extensive clinical opportunities in diagnosis, treatment planning, behavior management, conscious sedation, hospital dentistry, general anesthesia, pediatric medicine, care of developmentally and medically compromised children, trauma management, growth and development, orthodontic diagnosis and biomechanics, craniofacial anomalies, and other special areas of pediatric dental care for the child and adolescent patient.
+Recognizing the evolving nature of contemporary pediatric dental practice and the varied interests of residents, the program strives to provide a full range of clinical experiences in pediatric oral health care.
+The resident is assured of extensive clinical opportunities in diagnosis, treatment planning, behavior guidance, conscious sedation, hospital dentistry, general anesthesia, pediatric medicine, care of developmentally and medically compromised children, trauma management, growth and development, orthodontic diagnosis and biomechanics, craniofacial anomalies, and other special areas of pediatric dental care for the infant, child and adolescent patient.

 The clinical experiences are supported by a structured didactic, clinical and laboratory curriculum designed to provide an in-depth, critical, and scholarly appraisal of the specialty’s knowledge base.
 The program curriculum and experiences are designed to prepare graduates for successful entry into the contemporary practice of pediatric dentistry as well as for future growth in the field.
 The program will provide an intellectually stimulating environment where small class size and a strong faculty of practicing dental specialists, scientific investigators and educators unite to promote the scientific and humanitarian practice of pediatric dentistry.
 The MUSC Pediatric Dentistry Program will strive to produce knowledgeable and compassionate practitioners who have the skills and desire for lifelong learning and who will play a leadership role in specialty governance, education, research, and community activity.
 A certificate of specialty education in Pediatric Dentistry is awarded upon successful completion of the two-year program.
 Satisfactory completion of all program requirements will qualify the resident for examination and Diplomate certification by the American Board of Pediatric Dentistry.